 Mounting Brackets: There’s not a lot to say here, except that you’ll need a way to mount your solar panel to your roof.
 There are two basic types of brackets from which to choose: simple aluminum Z-brackets, which are fixed and immovable, and aluminum tilting brackets, which allow you to raise and tilt the panel to provide a better angle to the sun.
 Z-brackets are extremely cheap and a set of four can be purchased for around $8.
 Tilting brackets cost much more and come in various styles and provide the added benefit of allowing you to raise the panel to perform maintenance underneath.

 At this point you may be wondering how many solar panels you’ll need for your RV.
 Figuring this out isn’t too difficult.
 You can either calculate the amp ratings of the devices you use and how often you use them during a typical day, or you can conduct an experiment and boondock using all the 12 volt lights and appliances you normally use when you camp and see how long it takes to discharge your battery.
-If it takes, say, three days to fully discharge your battery, and you have two Group-24 batteries rated at 160 amp hours total, that means you used about 53 amp hours per day.
-Only about 75 percent of a battery’s rated capacity is usable, however, so in this particular case you actually used about 40 amp hours per day, not 53 amp hours.
+If it takes, say, three days to fully discharge your battery bank to 50 percent, and you have two group-24 batteries rated at 160 amp hours total, that means you used about 27 amp hours per day (only 50 percent of a battery’s capacity should ever be used to prevent damage to the battery).

 Now that you’ve determined your daily amp hour usage, you’ll need to determine how many solar panels you’ll need to replenish the 40 amp hours consumed in your average day camping.
 A 120 watt solar panel can produce up to 6.8 amps and during spring and summer this usually means you’ll get four to five hours of peak performance.
 So a 120 watt solar panel will produce at least 34 amp hours on a clear day.
 Two 120 watt solar panels will double that, providing nearly 70 amp hours a day.
 As a general rule, I like to oversize the system to provide more amperage in case it’s ever needed like on extra cold days when you need to run the furnace a lot during the night.

 For those who want more wattage for their solar power system, but lack the requisite roof space, the portable solar panel is an excellent alternative.
-Most portable solar panels or “solar suitcases,” as they’re popularly called, consist of two 50 watts panels like the Renogy 100 watt moncrystalline solar suitcase.
+Most portable solar panels or “solar suitcases,” as they’re popularly called, consist of two small solar panels wired in series (for example, the Renogy 100 watt moncrystalline solar suitcase consists of two 50 watt panels).
 Portable solar panels can be purchased with or without a charge controller, meaning it can tie-in with your existing rooftop solar power system or operate in parallel with it.
 A big advantage of these portable solar panels is that they can be tilted and aimed toward the sun to increase the panel’s output even more.
 The only negative with these portable units is that they can be stolen if you’re not careful.